dnlbauer/WHAM/README.md

 ===
 This is an fast implementation of the weighted histogram analysis method written in Rust.
 It allows the calculation of multidimensional free energy profiles from umbrella sampling simulations.
-For more details on the method, I suggest Roux, B.
+For more details on the method, I suggest *Roux, B.
 (1995).
-The calculation of the potential of mena force using computer simulations, CPC, 91(1), 275-282.
+The calculation of the potential of mean force using computer simulations, CPC, 91(1), 275-282.*

 Features
 ---